All text and images © Helvellyn Consulting 2019

 “The remarkable success of this withdrawal surprised both the enemy and ourselves...The Army Service Corps, including the Reserve Motor Transport Company, played a great part in supplying the forces throughout the whole of the operations and in carrying troops.”

-Driver Thomas Hadwin is remembered and commemorated on The Patterdale War Memorial, The Phaleron War Cemetery, Greece (Plot 9, Row A, Grave 12).
+Driver Thomas Hadwin is remembered and commemorated on The Patterdale War Memorial and the Phaleron War Cemetery, Greece (Plot 9, Row A, Grave 12).

 Thomas's parents continued to live at Wordsworth Cottage until at least 1929 but had moved to 3, Lane Foot, Deepdale by 1934 and were still there when his mother Betsy died on the 25th February 1937, aged 61, and also when his father Stephen died on the 31st July 1946, aged 68.
 They are both buried in St Patrick's churchyard.